-Not so long ago I found myself at the cinema watching the much talked about ‘Melbourne movie’ that goes by the uplifting title Holding The Man.
+Not so long ago I found myself at Carlton’s Nova Cinema watching the much talked about ‘Melbourne movie’ that goes by the uplifting title Holding The Man.

 With the story not being well known much outside of Australia, I wasn’t aware of the book or the play, but it’s all too evident from the somewhat flat direction the film makers have stuck to the confines of a theatre presentation format a little too rigidly.